Robert Glasper: Career

-August Greene was formed by Glasper, Common and Riggins after Glasper and Riggins jointly produced Common's Black America album, which included the Emmy-winning track "Letter to the Free", which featured on Ava DuVernay's documentary 13th.
+August Greene was formed by Glasper, Common, and Riggins after Glasper and Riggins jointly produced Common's Black America album, which included the Emmy-winning track "Letter to the Free", which featured on Ava DuVernay's documentary 13th.
 The group had previously performed together for a special edition of the Tiny Desk Concerts concert series at the White House in 2016, the only one done in the location.
 August Greene released their self-titled debut album on February 21, 2018.

-In October 2018 Glasper launched the first of what would become his annual month-long residencies at the Blue Note Jazz Club.
+In October 2018, Glasper launched the first of what would become his annual month-long residencies at the Blue Note Jazz Club.
+In 2018, Glasper appeared on The Potash Twins series 'Beats + Bites' (Bravo TV) along with Wynton Marsalis, Smino & Tom Colicchio.

 Each year, in the course of playing 56 sold-out shows across 30 days, Glasper curates a unique program—testimony to the breadth of his portfolio, vision and bandmates—and draws the great and the good of his creative community to the shows on and off stage.
 Projects have included a tribute to Stevie Wonder with Luke James, a band with Yasiin Bey (formerly Mos Def) and a trio with Esperanza Spalding.
 Guests have ranged from Common, Black Thought, Yebba and Q-Tip to Angela Davis and Ilyasah Shabazz, Dave Chappelle and Tiffany Haddish, many of whom have made unscripted appearances performing with Glasper as well as watching the show.

 In the summer of 2019 Glasper was Artist in Residence at the North Sea Jazz Festival, curating and performing over the weekend with a series of special bands and projects across the festival's stages.

-In September 2019 Glasper was Artist in Residence at the John F. Kennedy Center for the Performing Arts.
+In September 2019, Glasper was Artist in Residence at the John F. Kennedy Center for the Performing Arts.
 He commemorated the opening of their new building with a two-week series of events and outreach.

-On October 3, 2019 Glasper released the mixtape Fuck Yo Feelings, his first recording with Loma Vista Recordings, on the first day of his 56-show 2019 residency at the Blue Note Jazz Club.
+On October 3, 2019, Glasper released the mixtape Fuck Yo Feelings, his first recording with Loma Vista Recordings, on the first day of his 56-show 2019 residency at the Blue Note Jazz Club.
 Fuck Yo Feelings is the result of a two-day session in which Glasper texted invitations to his musician friends to stop by the studio and organically create together.
-Featured artists, who included Herbie Hancock, Cordae, Buddy, Andra Day, Yebba, Baby Rose and Rhapsody, often composed their contributions on the spot.
+Featured artists, who included Herbie Hancock, Cordae, Buddy, Andra Day, Yebba, Baby Rose and Rapsody, often composed their contributions on the spot.
 The album's name mirrors a tattoo that Glasper got a week before recording.

-In 2019 Robert Glasper appeared in Toni Thai Sterrett's "Potty Break" web series as an R&B artist named "The Hawk".
+In 2019, Glasper appeared in Toni Thai Sterrett's "Potty Break" web series as an R&B artist named "The Hawk".
 Glasper closed out 2019 by composing the original music for the documentary The Apollo, which tells the story of the Harlem venue of the same name.
 Glasper co-wrote and performed the film's end credit song "Don't Turn Back Now" alongside Ledisi.